 We work closely with children and young people with SEND and their parents to agree outcomes and how we will all work towards these, and then to review progress.
 We do this by regular meetings, mostly in line with parent evening meetings.
-Staff are also available mainly at the end of the day for parents to ask questions and appointments may be made for longer discussions.
-The SENDCo can be contacted via the school office.
+Staff are also available at the start and end of the day for parents to ask questions and appointments to see them for longer discussions or to see the SENDCo can be made via the school office.

 Children should be aware of and involved in setting and reviewing their targets.
-Their strengths (both academic and non-academic) will be celebrated to increase self-esteem.
+Their strengths (both academic and non academic) will be celebrated to increase self esteem.